amrdesai/loan-calculator/README.md

 ## About
 - User must input loan amount and number of years of repayment
-- App will generate monthly payment amount
+- App will generate monthly payment amount.